top of page

 QR3 THE DRAWING AND THE PLASTERS

-The traces still present testify that the interiors of the Malavilla were completely plastered, a sign, once again, of the wealth of the building.
+The traces still present show that the interior of the Malavilla was completely plastered, a sign, once again, of the richness of the building.
 Plastering was in fact a technique for the few.
-To make it, it was necessary to start by collecting limestone stones and cooking them in stone ovens (see the one still present in the locality of Predarezzo, Municipality of Calestano) or in specially made holes.
+To make it, it was necessary to start with the collection of limestone stones and bake them in stone ovens (see the one still present in Predarezzo, municipality of Calestano) or in specially made holes.
 A large quantity of wood was also needed.
-At the end of the cooking, the limestone stone "wilted" by chemical reaction, transforming into powder used together with the local inert to form the plaster or the masonry lime.
-The inert gave the plaster its color and grain and for this reason it changed from valley to valley creating an elegant shade of ochre (in perfect harmony with the environment) that today we are losing due to the absence of color plans and the advent of colors completely disconnected from the tradition of the territory.
+At the end of the firing process, the limestone stone would ‘bleed’ due to a chemical reaction, turning into powder used together with the local inert to form plaster or masonry lime.
+The inert gave the colour and grain to the plaster and for this reason it changed from valley to valley creating an elegant ochre hue (in perfect harmony with the environment) that we are losing today due to the absence of colour plans and the advent of colours completely disconnected from the tradition of the area.

-There were alternative techniques, much poorer, and farmers once used them to obtain similar results that did not require this amount of work and material.
-Cialbature, sagramature were also techniques that with a little liquid lime managed to seal, more quickly, the cracks in the walls and to uniform and sanitize and give light to the interiors of the houses.
-Sometimes a broom of sorghum and a bucket of lime were enough.
+There were alternative, much poorer techniques, and farmers once used them to achieve similar results that did not require this amount of work and material.
+Scialbature, sagramature were also techniques that, with a little liquid lime, succeeded in sealing cracks in masonry and smoothing and sanitising the interior of dwellings.
+Sometimes all that was needed was a sorghum broom and a bucket of lime.

-In the Malavilla a charcoal drawing was found, made directly on the plaster surface, which is difficult to date.
+In Malavilla, a charcoal drawing was found, made directly on the plaster lamination, which is difficult to date.

 bottom of page